GrzelaM/DataMining/README.md

 # data mining exercises
-data mining exercises with tools as pandas, numpy, matplotlib
+data mining exercises with tools such as pandas, numpy, matplotlib